Godsmith/trainfinity3/README.md

 - Do not show track tile marker immediately when goin to track mode, show it when moving the mouse
 - Support two-finger panning and zooming
-- New way of laying track
+- cancel button when laying track
-  - remove drag and drop
-  - click each node
-  - pathfind between
+- pathfind between nodes when laying track
-  - click previous node to revert
-  - click latest node again to confirm and build? or just build immediately?
-  - if first node is clicked again, cancel
 - Missions
   	- Deliver first of each cargo
   	- Something that requires actually working production lines: